Genova (1953 film)

-Genova is a 1953 Indian war romance film, directed by F. Nagoor and produced by E. P. Eppan.
+Genova is a 1953 Indian war romance film, directed by F. Nagoor and produced by T. L. Mathew and E. P. Eppan.
 The film stars M. G. Ramachandran, B. S. Saroja and P. S. Veerappa.
-It was filmed simultaneously in Malayalam and Tamil, with the Tamil version releasing two months after the Malayalam version.
+It was filmed simultaneously in Malayalam and Tamil, with the Malayalam version releasing on 17 April 1953 and the Tamil version some two months later.